nessshon/pyapiq/README.md

 pip install apiq
 ```

----

 ## Quickstart

 ### 1. Define your models

-Use [Pydantic](https://docs.pydantic.dev/latest/) for type-safe request and response models:
+Use [Pydantic](https://docs.pydantic.dev/latest/) to define request and response schemas with full type safety:

 ```python
 from typing import List